GSA/digitalgov.gov/content/news/2015/01/2015-01-29-be-a-citizen-scientist-with-noaas-crowdmag-app.md

 However there are gaps in the coverage—both in time and space—and scientists are always looking for alternative ways to obtain geomagnetic data.

-{{< legacy-img src="2015/01/250-x-444-Crowd-Mag-iTunes-app-map.jpg" alt="250-x-444-Crowd-Mag-iTunes-app-map" >}}This is precisely where you, citizen scientist, come in armed with the CrowdMag app on your smartphone.
+{{< legacy-img-right src="2015/01/250-x-444-Crowd-Mag-iTunes-app-map.jpg" alt="250-x-444-Crowd-Mag-iTunes-app-map" >}}

+This is precisely where you, citizen scientist, come in armed with the CrowdMag app on your smartphone.

 Smartphones have what’s called a magnetometer, which tracks the strength of the earth’s magnetic field at a point in space.
 It does more, but that’s the unscientific explanation.